pollere/pping/docker/Readme.md

     # ip link # find the interface you want to monitor, then...
     # sudo ./pping -i eth0 -f "not tcp port 22"

+#### Footnote

+Docker has gotten some new features since I last used it... which makes "the docker way" more palatable.
+So you may wonder why I'm not just using a Dockerfile for everythingi and getting rid of the volume.
+I could... initially docker was touted as a way to make builds portable.
+That's what I'm using it for.
+Portable LOCAL builds.
+I like the fact that I can edit and work from my local git repository without needing it needlessly duplicated into a container.
+If the container isn't on my local machine, sure.
+Maybe I'll try that next time.